hotforfeature/origami/shadycss/README.md

 ## Limitations

-This module cannot provide polyfill support for external stylesheets or any styles defined in the `angular.json` project build options' `"styles"` array.
+This module cannot provide polyfill support for external stylesheets or any styles defined in the `angular.json` or `.angular-cli.json` `"styles"` array.
 A recommended workaround is to use `ViewEncapsulation.None` on the app's root component and use its component styles as "global" styles.

 ```ts
 import { Component, ViewEncapsulation } from '@angular/core';